Bott vanishing using GIT and quantization: GIT quotients and quotient stacks

-Using the Hilbert-Mumford criterion, one can define what is called a Kempf-Ness (KN) stratification of the unstable locus, as described below (see \cite[\S 2.1]{dhl} for a more detailed discussion).
-For a given one-parameter subgroup $\lambda: \mathbb{G}_m \rightarrow G$, and a connected component $Z$ of the fixed locus $X^\lambda$ one can define the \textit{blade} of $\lambda,Z$ as
+Using the Hilbert-Mumford criterion, one can define what is called a Kempf-Ness (KN) stratification of the unstable locus, as described below (see \cite[\S2.1]{dhl} for a more detailed discussion).
+For a given one-parameter subgroup $\lambda: \mathbb{G}_m \rightarrow G$, and a connected component $Z$ of the fixed locus $X^\lambda$ we define the \textit{blade} of $\lambda,Z$ as